-Applies to: Electronic interfaces

 7.3-N – Instructions for voters

-The voting system must provide voters with instructions for all its operations at any time during the voting session.
+The voting system must provide voters access to instructions for all its operations at any time during the voting session.

 For electronic interfaces, the voting system must provide a way for voters to get help directly from the system.